-The aim of the programme was to empower people through writing and to increase literary representation of authors from socially disadvantaged backgrounds.
+The aim of the programme is to empower people through writing and to increase literary representation of authors from socially disadvantaged backgrounds.

-By pairing up mentees with experienced authors and literary agents, we aimed to boost their confidence and develop their writing skills to publishing standard.
-At the same time, the mentoring expanded mentees’ writing portfolios by supporting submissions to competitions, magazines and other creative outlets.
-One of our mentees’ novels will be published by her mentor’s publisher (Jasami Publishing) in October 2022 and all of our mentees were published on the dedicated blog here.
+By pairing up mentees with experienced authors and literary agents, we aim to boost their confidence and develop their writing skills to publishing standard.
+At the same time, the mentoring expands mentees’ writing portfolios by supporting submissions to competitions, magazines and other creative outlets.
+One of our mentees’ novels from the successful 2021/22 six month trial of the program was published by her mentor’s publisher (Jasami Publishing) in October 2022.
+All of our mentees are published on the dedicated blog at the end of the programme.
+To see some of what our writers have worked towards click here.

 Since being founded in 2015, Arkbound has published an impressive selection of works from marginalised voices, demonstrating our vital contribution to an industry that is well known to struggle markedly with equalities.